 The center welcomes all people interested in learning to gain better mindfulness, regardless of background or beliefs.
 Through meditation, one will find their inner peace and happiness and together we can create one peaceful world.
 The Meditation Center of Chicago continues to grow and serve more and more people, not only within the Buddhist community, but also among the local community interested in the center's teachings.

 We hope to provide a peaceful and quiet space for everyone interested in practicing meditation.
-Our goal is to use our knowledge and experience in meditation to guide members to find inner peace in a comfortable environment, and work with members to achieve mindfulness.
+Our goal is to use our knowledge and experience in meditation to guide members to find inner peace and bring mindfulness practice to live life happier.